 - County 4-H Youth Council – Youth and adults work together to provide input and leadership on county 4-H events

-- County and State Fair – competitive events where members’ projects are judged
+- County & State Fair – competitive events where members’ projects are judged

-- Statewide Camps – Leadership Development Conference, Colorado Leadership Camp, State 4-H Conference
+- 4-H National Trips & Statewide Camps – National trips include Citizen Washington Focus, 4-H Congress, National 4-H Roundup.
+Statewide camps include Leadership Development Conference, Colorado Leadership Camp, State 4-H Conference.

 - International 4-H Exchange Program – Opportunities may include Australia, Finland, Germany and Japan